 Explore the Possibilities of AI with the Experts

 Artificial intelligence (AI) is the technology that makes machines capable of simulating the cognitive abilities of the human mind, making them exhibit problem-solving, learning and basic decision-making capabilities – something that is not usually expected from a machine.
 In other words, AI is the branch of technology that makes machines think like humans, which opens the door for unlimited possibilities.
-Here we have some of the experts from the field of AI talk about what this technology is capable of and how it's all set to change the future.
+Here we have some of the experts from the field of AI technology talk about what this technology is capable of and how it's all set to change the future.

 1] AI of the future will have machines that will complete your sentences - Cade Metz

-Cade Metz, New York Times Reporter covering AI, driverless cars, robotics and other emerging technology, mentions how any expert in the field of AI knows that completing sentences is something that is really tough for a machine (even though it's cakewalk for us!).
+Cade Metz, New York Times Reporter covering Artificial Intelligence, driverless cars, robotics and other emerging technology, mentions how any expert in the field of AI knows that completing sentences is something that is really tough for a machine (even though it's cakewalk for us!).
 In one of his blogs, he talks about how we’ll soon have machines that can complete thoughts and finish sentences with uncanny accuracy.

 Metz writes in his blog, "a team of Google researchers unveiled a system called Bert.
 Its improved technology answered questions just as well as humans did.
 Bert's arrival punctuated a significant development in artificial intelligence.
 Over the last several months, researchers have shown that computer systems can learn the vagaries of language in general ways and then apply what they have learned to a variety of specific tasks."